Distributed Feedback Control of Multi-Channel Linear Systems: Distributed Set-Point Control

 \section{Distributed Set-Point Control}

-The aim of this section is to explain how the ideas discussed in the preceding sections can be used to solve the ``distributed set-point control problem''.
+Although the substitution rule discussed in \S \ref{sec:dis-obs-contr} can handle candidate control inputs of the forms $u_i=F_ix$, $i\in\mathbf{m}$, the rule is of no help in dealing with exogenous reference signals $r_i$ which might appear as additive terms in the candidate control signals; i.e., $u_i = F_ix +r_i$, $i\in\mathbf{m}$.
+Nonetheless certain classes of exogenous reference signals such as steps, ramps, and sinusoids can in fact be dealt with without violating distributional constraints, if the goal is signal tracking.
+The aim of this section is to illustrate this by explaining how the ideas discussed in the preceding section can be used to solve the ``distributed set-point control problem''.
 This problem will be formulated assuming that each agent $i$ senses a scalar output $y_i = c_ix$ with the goal of adjusting $y_i$ to a prescribed number $r_i$ which is agent $i$'s desired {\em set-point} value.
 The {\em distributed set-point control problem} is then to develop a distributed feedback control system for a process modeled by the multi-channel system \rep{mcs} which, when applied, will enable each and every agent to independently adjust its output to any desired set-point value.

 To construct such a control system, each agent $i$ will make use of integrator dynamics of the form \eq{ \dot{w}_i = y_i-r_i, \;\;\; i \in \mathbf{m} } where $r_i$ is the desired (constant) value to which $y_i$ is to be set.
 The combination of these integrator equations plus the multi-channel system described by \rep{mcs}, is thus a system of the form \eq{ \dot{\tilde{x}} = \tilde{A}\tilde{x} + \sum_{i=1}^m \tilde{B}_i u_i - \tilde r, w_i = \tilde{c}_i\tilde{x}, \;\;\; i \in \mathbf{m} } where $\tilde{x} = \text{column} \{x, w_1, w_2, \dots, w_m\}$,